gwenzhang/Voxel-Mamba/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://arxiv.org/abs/2406.10700)

 This repo is the official implementation of the paper [Voxel Mamba: Group-Free State Space Models for Point Cloud based 3D Object Detection](https://arxiv.org/abs/2406.10700).
 Our Voxel Mamba achieves state-of-the-art performance on Waymo and nuScene datasets.
+Our Voxel Mamba abandons the grouping operation and serializes voxels into one single sequence, enabling better efficiency.

-## News
+## 🔥News
 -[24-06-18] Voxel Mamba released on [arxiv](https://arxiv.org/abs/2406.10700)
 -[24-07-01] Code of Waymo is released (SOTA).

-## TODO
+## 📘TODO
 - [x] Release the [arXiv](https://arxiv.org/abs/2406.10700) version.
 - [x] Clean up and release the code.
 - [x] Release code of Waymo.